RosettaCommons/documentation/application_documentation/floppy-tail.md

 -   -FloppyTail::refine\_cycles - unsigned integer - number of refine phase cycles (3000 used for production)
 -   -FloppyTail::refine\_repack\_cycles - unsigned integer - Perform a repack/minimize every N cycles of refine mode (30 used for production)

+####General options:

-General options: All packing namespace options loaded by the PackerTask are respected. jd2 namespace options are respected.
+All packing namespace options loaded by the PackerTask are respected. jd2 namespace options are respected.
 Anything very low-level, like the database paths, is respected.

--   -packing::resfile - string - [[Resfile syntax and conventions|resfiles]] - resfile if you want one
+-   -packing::resfile - string - [[Resfile|resfiles]] if you want one
 -   -packing::repack\_only - boolean - Tells the code not to perform design.
 Design is performed by default because PackerTasks behave that way.
--   -in::file::frag3 - string - [[Fragments Directory|directory-core-fragments]] - fragments if you've got them
+-   -in::file::frag3 - string - [[Fragment file]] if you've got it
--   -run::min\_type - string - [[Minimization overview and concepts|minimization-overview]] - minimizer type. dfpmin\_armijo\_nonmonotone used for production.
+-   -run::min\_type - string - [[Minimizer|minimization-overview]] type. dfpmin\_armijo\_nonmonotone used for production.
 -   -nstruct - integer - number of structures to generate
--   -constraints::cst\_file - string - [[Constraint File Instructions|constraint-file]] - for constraints (the centroid phase)
+-   -constraints::cst\_file - string - [[Constraint file]] - for constraints (the centroid phase)
 -   -constraints::cst\_weight - real - constraints weight (centroid phase)
--   -constraints::cst\_fa\_file - string - [[Constraint File Instructions|constraint-file]] - for constraints (the fullatom phase)
+-   -constraints::cst\_fa\_file - string - [[Constraint file]] - for constraints (the fullatom phase)
 -   -constraints::cst\_fa\_weight - real - constraints weight (fullatom phase)

 Multiple flexible linkers mode
 ==============================

 For release 3.4, FloppyTail supports multiple flexible linkers.
-To use these, you have to write your own MoveMap file to tell FloppyTail what is flexible, and pass it in via the flag in:file:movemap.
+To use these, you have to write your own [[MoveMap file]] to tell FloppyTail what is flexible, and pass it in via the flag in:file:movemap.
 The formatting is described in the header to the function core::kinematics::MoveMap::init\_from\_file (probably at core/kinematics/MoveMap.hh).
 Briefly, do this:

 ```
 RESIDUE 20 30 BBCHI